ksaad20/ShiftLab-A-Standardized-System-for-Controlled-Distribution-Shift-Analysis-in-Machine-Learning/README.md

-# A-Standard-Evaluation-Benchmark-for-Machine-Learning-Models-Under-Distribution-Shift
+# ShiftLab: A Standardized System for Controlled Distribution Shift Analysis in Machine Learning
-A standardized benchmarking framework for evaluating machine learning models under distribution shift.
+ShiftLab is a standardized framework for constructing, controlling, and evaluating machine learning models under decomposed distribution shift settings.
+It enables isolated manipulation of individual shift factors while keeping other distributional properties fixed, allowing systematic analysis of model robustness.